Randy Orton: The Legacy (2008–2010)

 Upon being medically cleared to return to the ring, Orton was reinjured in a motorcycle accident.
-He returned to Raw on September 1, criticizing all the champions, including World Tag Team Champions Cody Rhodes and Ted DiBiase, who he berated and slapped for letting Cryme Tyme steal their belts.
+He returned on the September 1 episode of Raw, criticizing all the champions, including World Tag Team Champions Cody Rhodes and Ted DiBiase, who he berated and slapped for letting Cryme Tyme steal their belts.
 This inspired them to try to gain Orton's respect.
-They achieved this at Unforgiven when, with new stablemate Manu, they assaulted World Heavyweight Champion CM Punk, forcing him to vacate his title before his scheduled defense that night.
+They achieved this at Unforgiven on September 7 when, with new stablemate Manu, they assaulted World Heavyweight Champion CM Punk, forcing him to vacate his title before his scheduled defense that night.
 Orton returned to in-ring action on the November 3 episode of Raw, losing to Punk by disqualification when DiBiase interfered, resulting in Orton punting DiBiase in the head in retaliation.
-At Survivor Series, Team Orton, which included Rhodes, defeated Team Batista with both Orton and Rhodes surviving as the sole survivors.
+At Survivor Series on November 23, Team Orton, which included Rhodes, defeated Team Batista with both Orton and Rhodes surviving as the sole survivors.
 On the December 1 episode of Raw, Orton proposed that he, Rhodes and Manu form an alliance.
 The stable, called "The Legacy", debuted the next week, defeating Batista and Triple H, Orton's former Evolution stablemates, in a three-on-two handicap match.
-At Armageddon, Orton lost to Batista in a singles match.
+At Armageddon on December 14, Orton lost to Batista in a singles match.